VGFXOpenGL

 Volumetric Fog Volumetric Fog Volumetric Fog Volumetric Fog Volumetric Fog

-- Animation Engine
+- Animation System

 • Character bone animations using object hierarchies

-3dsmax/gmax and the 3DS format)
+in 3dsmax/gmax and the 3DS format

-• Linear rotation interpolation using quaternion math
+• Linear rotation interpolation with quaternion math

-the TCB Rotation controller available in 3dsmax/gmax and the 3DS format)
+the TCB rotation controller in 3dsmax/gmax and the 3DS format

 - Particle System

-• Origin and direction vector randomization in 3D
+• Origin and direction vector randomization

-• Constant or random particle lifetime
+• Constant or random particle lifetimes

 • Dynamic speed control

-• Pre initialization of particle positions possible
+• Pre-initialization of particle positions possible

-• Easy texture loading/deletion to/from particle slots
+• Easy texture loading into particle slots

-- Realtime Shadows
+- Lights and Shadows

 • Shadow volumes are treated like normal objects and therefore rendered very fast

-as Vertex Buffer Objects (VBO) or if VBOs are not supported as vertex arrays
+as Vertex Buffer Objects (VBO)

-• For static objects with a static light source (e.g. buildings), the shadow volume VBO
+• For static objects with a static light source (e.g. buildings), the shadow volume

 • Shadow mask is rendered in one pass into the stencil buffer (using two-sided